brown-ccv/honeycomb-docs/versioned_docs/version-1.1.0/CI.md

 ## What are Github Actions

 [GitHub Actions](https://docs.github.com/en/actions) automate tasks within the development life cycle of your software.
 GitHub Actions consist of a series of commands that run after a specified event has occurred.
 For example, every time someone creates a pull request for a repository, you can automatically run a command to build and test your software.
-You can learn more about the events that trigger workflows in [GitHub's documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows)
+You can learn more about the events that trigger workflows in [GitHub's documentation](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

-GitHub Actions are written as YML files inside a `.github/worflows/` folder in your repository.
+GitHub Actions are written as YAML files inside a `.github/worflows/` folder in your repository.

 ## Building the executables

-Honeycomb includes workflows to build and create installers for Windows.
-Mac and Linux.
+Honeycomb includes workflows to build and create installers for Windows, Mac, and Linux.
 These workflows exist for two configurations of the tasks:
 * Home: The app does not expect event code triggers and photodiode spots.
 * Clinic: The app expects event code triggers and photodiode spots.